Cornell-MAE-UG/fa25-portfolio-nam248/_projects/2025-thermo-device-analysis.md

 Boiler Outlet Temperature (Turbine Inlet Tempurature): $T_o = 290\ \text{C}$

 From the IAEA document, the standard condenser inlet conditions are listed as the water entering will a quality of: $\{x} = 0.85$ which means that the water leaving the turbine has this quality.
-The pressure after leaving the turbine is also much lower compared to the turbine inlet and from the sources was given to be $\{P_c} = 5\ \text{kPa}$
+The pressure after leaving the turbine is also much lower compared to the turbine inlet and from the sources was given to be $\{P_3} = 5\ \text{kPa}$

 Looking at the saturated vapor table at 5kPa and using the equation $\{h_3} = \{h_f}(1-x) + \{h_g}x$ where $h_f = 151.53\ \text{KJ/kg}$ and $h_g = 2567.4\ \text{KJ/kg}$, we can find the the value for $h_3$